 Also, don’t forget to send a confirmation email to the new subscriber in order to prove their address and build the agreement.

-You have Inaccurate Sender Information
+11. You have Incorrect Sender Information

 If you don’t provide accurate information about your routing information as well the domain name and email address, this might be the reason!